Kalpesh2004/Fantasy-Cricket-League-sql-project/README.md

 - Track total points for players and teams
 - Rank players based on cumulative performance
 - Join multiple tables to fetch match-wise player stats

 ---

-## 🔍 Sample Queries

-Some queries included in the script:

-1. Top 5 players by total points
-2. Team-wise total points based on player performance
-3. Match-wise player statistics
-4. Player ranking using `RANK()` window function

----